microart/microART-Tool/README.md

     docker network create --driver bridge my-net
     set NETWORK=my-net && export NETWORK=my-net

+Before build the Dockerfile is necessary a modification to all the Dockerfiles in the home.
+Substituting the first row whit this row

+    FROM ibmcom/ibmnode

 The Dockerfile build may take a while

     docker-compose build